ELEKTRONN/elektronn3/README.md

 # elektronn3

-A PyTorch-based library that provides common functionality for 3D convolutional neural networks, like data loading/augmentation, training and model evaluation.
+A PyTorch-based library for research on convolutional neural networks for 3D semantic segmentation.
+Its focus is on HDF5 data loading/augmentation, training, monitoring and model evaluation.

 **It is currently in a very early stage of development** and will undergo major breaking changes in the next weeks, so we don't recommend using it yet if you are not already familiar with the code.

+For a roadmap of planned features, see the ["enhancement" issues on the tracker](https://github.com/ELEKTRONN/elektronn3/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 # Requirements